Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful

 This strategy is used by managers who want to limit the supply of leads and therefore promote competition in an effort to improve response time.
 Their reasoning for using this method is that if all leads are delivered to reps, the rep has no urgency to reach out ASAP to secure a lead.
 It’s already in their clutches, and no one else can snag it from them.
-The most well-known routing rule for this strategy is called the shotgun rule, which we’ll now discuss.
+The most well-known routing rule for this strategy is called the shotgun rule, which we’ll discuss next.

 In a shotgun system, you might have two or more separate teams (e.g., a corporate team and an enterprise team), with an associated lead pool for each.
 Each team will only have access to their specific pool.
 This means leads will be matched with reps who are well-suited to assist them, which should speed up your sales cycle.

 There aren’t many software platforms that facilitate the hybrid strategy, so it’s rarely used.
-Therefore, the rest of this article will focus solely on the manual (pull) and automatic (push) strategies.
+Therefore, the rest of this article will focus solely on how to implement the manual (pull) and automatic (push) strategies plus top tools and benefits.

 Whether you’re creating a manual or automatic lead distribution system, you’ll generally follow the same four-step process: figure out how to collect leads, choose your screening method, select your distribution strategy and rules, and implement the right distribution software.
 However, it’s important to note that how you create your specific lead distribution system depends on many factors, including the software you use.